DCF0708/MechaCar_Statistical_Analysis/README.md

 2.)
 Run t-tests to determine the statistical significance of:

     - Dataset 1:
+        - Any correlative relationships between number of features and dealer (end user) pricing.
         - Which features (variables) tend to result in an increase in sale price historically.
-        - Do features tend to  on number of units sold.
-        - Which features (or combinations) tend to have a statistically significant impact on sale price.
+        - Which features/combinations of features exist on the best selling models around the target price of the MechaCar.
     - Dataset 2:
         - Which specification features (variables) tend to have a statistically significant impact on sale price.
-        - Which specifications (or combination) are statistical predictors of sales data.
+        - Which specifications (or combination) are statistical predictors of sales data (if any).
         - Which features tend to have a statistically significant impact on sale pricing.
 3.)
 Use the statistically significant relationships found in step two to draw comparisons between the MechaCar and its competition.